mfey/units2/tutorial.md

 TODO: Say something about this.

-# Closing Thoughts / Roadmap
+# Closing Thoughts

-bla bla bla
+Some effort was put into writing readable, well-commented code.
+Please read the Marginalia (html) output in `docs/`!